hyprland-community/pyprland/site/Troubleshooting.md

 > If a process isn't behaving properly, try `process_tracking = false` or `match_by = "class"`.
 > Check [this page](scratchpads_nonstandard).

+## Unresponsive scratchpads

-## Scratchpads aren't responding for few seconds after trying to show one (which didn't show!)
+Scratchpads aren't responding for few seconds after trying to show one (which didn't show!)

 This may happen if an application is very slow to start.
 In that case pypr will wait for a window blocking other scratchpad's operation, before giving up after a few seconds.